 What home gym do fitness trainers recommend?

 The best home gym for an advanced trainee is the Bowflex Revolution.
 How can you turn down 600 pounds of resistance training?
 Everyone knows you need volume to build muscle.
-Thus, 600 pounds gives you the chance to create a lot of volume and muscle.
+Thus, 600 pounds allows you to create a lot of volume and muscle.

 The dumbbells are the best for beginning trainees because it is convenient.
 It’s best to start slow.
 Thousands of beginners start a fitness journey every year.
 By the end of the year, half of them have moved on to other things.
 Also, by starting slow, you are more likely to make fitness a lifestyle.
 Rome was not built in one day.
 So, take your time and figure out what you want before you start throwing away your money.
 A simple pair of dumbbells over a couple of weeks can answer some complex fitness questions.